Under the program area of Participatory Democracy, C2C currently has 3 projects:

-In summer of 2015 C2C partnered with Got Green? to host the North West first Just Transition Assembly.
+In summer of 2015 C2C partnered with Got Green? to host the Pacific North West’s first Just Transition Assembly.
 A Just Transition includes a framework for governance, for how we relate to the Earth, how we produce and consume, for reparations within the US and in the Global South, for how work is defined and valued, and for how people relate to each other.
 It is a step towards a complete re-imagination of our world, grounded in practice and solutions offered up by communities that have been the most exploited and neglected by capitalism.
 At the end of the day, we not talking about a gentler capitalism, we are talking about transforming the way we relate to the world and each other.

 C2C is a founding member of the Dignity Campaign, a network of organizations and individuals who affirm the need for an immigration reform bill based on human and labor rights.
 This bill would include legalization of the undocumented immediately, de-criminalization of immigration status and work, equal rights, reunification of families, an end to temporary and guest worker programs, and an end to free trade and the policies that cause the dislocation of people.
 Below is an outline of the Dignity Campaigns core values and demands.